 - Moorabool Shire's Domestic Wastewater Management Plan

 A Land Capability Assessment (LCA) needs to be submitted as part of the application process.
 An LCA is a written report that assesses the various aspects of a site and determines the capability of the land to sustain a wastewater system.

 Council will be assessing LCAs received using both the EPA Code of Practice and the recently released Victorian Land Capability Assessment Framework (VLCA) – 2nd Edition January 2014.
-(PDF, 1.14 MB)

 Council’s Environmental Health Unit recommends you ensure your LCA meets the requirements of these documents and taking this approach to ensure consistency in the quality of LCAs received.

-Once Council’s Environmental Health Unit receives and approves this document, you will be issued with a “Permit to Use” the septic tank system.
+- Once Council’s Environmental Health Unit receives and approves this document, you will be issued with a “Permit to Use” the septic tank system

-Note: A Building Surveyor cannot issue an “occupancy certificate” until Council issues your “Permit to Use”.
+- Note: A Building Surveyor cannot issue an “occupancy certificate” until Council issues your “Permit to Use”

-Maintaining your Onsite Wastewater Management System
+Maintaining your System

 Domestic Wastewater Management Plan